Overhead shot of a glucometer and sugar cubes representing diabetes management and sugar intake.

 What Is a Glucose Spike?
 Why Should We Care?

-You might already wonder why we should care about that?
+You might already be wondering why we should care about that.
 A glucose spike happens when your blood sugar rises quickly after eating, usually from meals high in fast-digesting carbs or sugar.
-While itโ€™s normal for blood glucose to rise after eating, big spikes followed by crashes can leave you feeling tired, moody, and craving more sugar.
+While it’s normal for blood glucose to rise after eating, big spikes followed by crashes can leave you feeling tired, moody, and craving more sugar.

 Over time, frequent spikes may also affect hormone balance, gut health, and weight.

-Even if you donโ€™t have diabetes, steady blood sugar supports better energy, mental clarity, mood, and long-term metabolic health.
+Even if you don’t have diabetes, steady blood sugar supports better energy, mental clarity, mood, and long-term metabolic health.

-Thatโ€™s why I design most of my recipes with Dietary FIber, adequate protein, healthy fats, and complex carbs, for that steady, feel-good energy your body loves.
+That’s why I design most of my recipes with fIber-rich foods, adequate protein, healthy fats, where the type of fat paired with carbohydrates influences gastric emptying and post-meal glucose response.
+As well as complex carbs, for that steady, feel-good energy.

 What Is the Glycemic Index (GI)?